SolarArbiter/SolarArbiter.github.io/stakeholdercommittee.md

 # Stakeholder Committee

-Our project development will be guided by stakeholders and we need your help to ensure that Solar Forecast Arbiter meets your needs.
+Our project development is guided by stakeholders and we need your help to ensure that Solar Forecast Arbiter meets your needs.
 Anyone who has a stake in evaluating the skill of solar irradiance and power forecasts can participate in the project stakeholder committee.
 Joining is a simple as clicking this [link](/emaillist) and filling out the short form there.

 The goal of the stakeholder committee is to ensure that we:
 * Create a framework for evaluating forecasts that meets community needs